nrizzo/utf8char/README.md

 # utf8char
-Little C library to read UTF-8 characters from standard input and print them to standard output.
+Very little C library to create, store and copy UTF-8 characters read from standard input and to print them to standard output.